NoahRametsteiner/BetterDiscordChatEncryptionClient/README.md

 ## TODO
 - Add a way to securly exchange the key.
-- Interface upgrade.
-(Read chat whit input at the same time)
+- Interface upgrade. (auto u)
+- Encrypt the token with a password.